 Water pressure differs from home to home, even on the same block in some cases.
-The problem of overall low water pressure is probably due to plumbing problems too complex for the average homeowner to fix.
-If a single kitchen faucet runs slowly, however, the problem is at the faucet or the household pipes leading to the facet.
+The problem of overall low water pressure is probably because of plumbing problems that are too complex for the average homeowner to fix.
+A slow faucet in kitchen that's running slowly, however, means that the problem is at the faucet or the household pipes leading to the facet.

 Another possibility is a low-flow faucet.
 Some faucets have lower flow rates already built in.
 This is to save water and money, so for some it is a benefit.
 If you moved into a home and the faucet has always been flowing at a low rate, or you recently installed a new faucet and the flow is now lower, this is probably the culprit.
 The obvious solution is to replace the faucet with a higher-flow product.

 Kitchen Faucet Problems From Plumbing

 It is possible that the low flow rate is a plumbing issue.
 A blockage in the pipes to the kitchen faucet causes lower flow rates.
 However, the possibility that a blockage occurred just in pipes to the kitchen and does not affect the other faucets is rare if not virtually impossible.
 Check the hoses under the sink, the ones leading to the faucet for blockages, hair or particle matter just in case.